Water heating: History

 Another type of water heater developed in Europe predated the storage model.
-In London, England, in 1868, a painter named Benjamin Waddy Maughan invented the first instantaneous domestic water heater that did not use solid fuel.
+In London, England, in 1868, Benjamin Waddy Maughan, a painter, invented the first instantaneous domestic water heater that did not use solid fuel.
 Named the geyser after an Icelandic gushing hot spring, Maughan's invention made cold water at the top flow through pipes that were heated by hot gases from a burner at the bottom.
 Hot water then flowed into a sink or tub.
 The invention was somewhat dangerous because there was no flue to remove heated gases from the bathroom.
-A water heater is still sometimes called a geyser in the UK.
+A water heater is still sometimes called a geyser in the UK and South Africa.

 Maughn's invention influenced the work of a Norwegian mechanical engineer named Edwin Ruud.
 The first automatic, storage tank-type gas water heater was invented around 1889 by Ruud after he immigrated to Pittsburgh, Pennsylvania (US).
 The Ruud Manufacturing Company, still in existence today, made many advancements in tank-type and tankless water heater design and operation.